mlerner/mlerner.github.io/_posts/2024-01-23-xfaas-hyperscale-and-low-cost-serverless-functions-at-meta.md

 {% maincolumn 'assets/xfaas/figure3.png' '' %}

-Besides characterization of this unique at-scale serverless system, the paper dives deeper on several challenges that they authors addressed before reaching the current state of the infrastructure:
+Besides characterization of this unique at-scale serverless system, the paper dives deeper on several challenges that the authors addressed before reaching the current state of the infrastructure:

 - Handling load spikes from Meta-internal systems scheduling large numbers of function executions.
 - Ensuring fast function startup and execution, which can impact the developer experience and decrease resource utilization.